Lab 5: Soil and The Carbon Cycle

 Soil Microbes and Methane (CH4)Double Trouble?

 If you guessed soil microbes, you are correct!
 Although Arctic methane has many different sources, a primary source for methane in the permafrost are microbes.
-Not all soil microbes respire in exactly the same way.Methanogens are a group of microbes that produce methane when they respire, instead of CO2.
+Not all soil microbes respire in exactly the same way.Methanogens are a group of microbes that produce methane instead of CO2 when they respire.
 Methanogens live and thrive in very low-oxygen (anoxic) environments such as the muddy bottom of the pond in this image.
 You will typically find methanogens in water-logged, anoxic environments such as wetlands, marshes, bogs, muddy bottoms of lakes, and rice paddies.
 With its seasonal thawing and freezing, much of the Arctic tundra is water-logged and thus is a welcome home to methanogens.

 Methane - Another Greenhouse Gas!